 - Inflatables: Hire some inflatable fun such as zorbing, human table football or gladiator duels.

 - Pet show: Encourage people to come along and show off their pets, awarding prizes for everything from the shiniest coat to waggiest tail.

 These kind of attractions might not make much money or might only break even, but this isn't necessarily a bad thing.
 They'll draw visitors in to then spend money elsewhere, and give kids an experience they may not otherwise have had.
 Decide whether an attraction will be a decent profit maker by considering how many children can take part per session, for how long, and how much leeway needs to be allowed to get one lot off and the next group on.
-Check our suppliers directory for trusted companies.
+Check our supplier directory for trusted companies.